autowarefoundation/autoware.universe/design/Planning/Parking/ParkingScenario.md

 # Parking Scenario
-This scenario is meant to be used to plan manuevers to park vehicle in parking space.
-Compared to LaneDrivingScenario, this scenario has relative less constraints about the shape of trajectory.
+This scenario is meant to be used to plan maneuvers to park vehicle in parking space.
+Compared to LaneDrivingScenario, this scenario has relative fewer constraints about the shape of trajectory.

 ## Requirements:
 Lane Driving Scenario must satisfy the following use cases: